Giancarlo Stanton Player Props: Yankees vs. Twins

 Giancarlo Stanton At The Plate

-- Stanton is batting .250 with two doubles, three home runs and two walks.
+- Stanton is batting .271 with two doubles, four home runs and two walks.

-- Stanton has gotten a hit in nine of 11 games this season (81.8%), with multiple hits twice.
+- He ranks 81st in batting average, 135th in on base percentage, and 34th in slugging among the qualifying hitters in MLB.

-- In 27.3% of his games this year, he has gone deep, and 6.5% of his trips to the dish.
+- In 33.3% of his games this season, he has hit a home run, and 8% of his trips to the dish.

-- Stanton has driven in a run in six games this season (54.5%), including two games with multiple runs batted in.
+- In seven games this year (58.3%), Stanton has picked up an RBI, including two games with multiple runs batted in.

-- In five of 11 games this year, he has scored, including multiple runs once.
+- In six of 12 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.